Senior Regulatory Affairs Associate

 - Bachelor's degree.

-- Four years of relevant experience is required.
+- Four years of relevant experience.

 Baylor College of Medicine is an Equal Opportunity/Affirmative Action/Equal Access Employer.